EFarmer321/openssl-demo/README.md

 cd ../..
 ```

-Now in the repository, run `make client`
+Now in the repository, run `make all` to produce the necessary exe files.